Bronchial asthma; Wheezing - asthma - adults

 - Know how to take your peak flow reading and what it means.

-- Know which triggers make your asthma worse and what to do when this happens.
+- Know which triggers make your asthma worse and what to do when it happens.

-- Know how to care for your asthma when you exercise.
+- Know how to care for your asthma before and during physical activity or exercise.

 Asthma action plans are written documents for managing asthma.
 An asthma action plan should include: